OUR COUNSELLORS

 About David

-David volunteers as a counsellor at One Hope Centre to give back to the community and also to serve in a meaningful capacity to do God’s work.
+David is a locum counsellor at One Hope Centre to help the community and also to serve in a meaningful capacity to do God’s work.

 He is retired but doing part time consultancy work and projects.